SteamInputWiki/SteamInputWiki/chapter-6/06a01_rating_system_for_SIAPI_implementations_in_games.md

 * Is the game playable when SIAPI is being used? (auto lowest rating if “No” at any point, regardless of final percentage score; game should be completely playable with a controller using only the siapi config)
   * Across all major controllers?

-* Action Sets, if being used: (main category, 33 points if yes, does not count towards percentage score if no)
+* Action Sets, if being used: (main category, up to 33 points if yes, does not count against final score if no however if No then the game is ineligible for Diamond ranking)
   * Are they clearly named/labelled so the player knows when they should be active and where to make customizations if they desire? (-1 point per)
   * Is there a Set for every game context? (-% of points)
   * Are there any frivolous Sets? (-% of points)
   * Does the auto swapping work correctly (doesn't fail to switch/gets stuck)? (auto 0 for this category)

-* Bindable Actions: (main category, 33 points)
+* Bindable Actions: (main category, up to 33 points)
   * Are they clearly named/labelled so the player can easily read the configuration and know what to do if they want to make customizations? (-1 point per)
   * Have technical parity with other input systems? (-% of points based on Actions missing; typing in an in game chat window doesnt count as Steam does have an OSK for parity in that situation)
   * Are there any actions that are doubled up that aren’t intrinsically coupled?
 Ie “Reload/Use” as a single action instead of 2 separate “Reload” and “Use” actions(-x points per coupling, where x is number of actions in that couple)